PAX 2 vs PAX 3

 That’s a seriously fast heating time for portable, herbal vaporizers.
 It’s good news not just in terms of discretion and ease of use, but also in terms of efficiency.
 Faster heating means the materials in your oven spend less time hot, so more goes in, and less goes out into the air.

-The PAX 3’s updated matte finish should provide a surface that hides some of the wear and tear of everyday life.
+The Pax 2's brushed finish and the PAX 3’s updated matte finish should provide surfaces that hide some of the wear and tear of everyday life.
 You may still put a dent in it if it drops, but minor scratches and dings will hide under the elegant finish.

 Two Different Warranties